 It seems like almost everyone I talk with in both my professional and personal life is struggling, on some level, with anxiety.
+I even have a few friends who have told me that they take ashwagandha capsules for their anxiety.
+There are so many people who are affected by it.
 Anxiety can stop us from trying new things, enjoying everyday experiences, and in too many cases lead to feelings of hopelessness or despair.
 The belief systems within our society perpetuate stress and anxiety with the overvalued belief system in everything logical and the devaluing of anything emotional or creative.

 To move through and out of anxiety, let’s begin to understand a little better what anxiety is in today’s culture.
 Anxiety is actually quite fascinating!
 The cognitive or logical thoughts attached to the feelings of anxiety are usually fear based belief systems or what I call lies.
 They are judgments or programmed belief systems that do not line up with our emotional selves.
 Whether I’m working with kids or adults, I hear significant distortions associated with feelings of anxiety.